notapipeline/bwv/README.md

 `bwv` is a small helper application for serving Bitwarden secrets over HTTP(S).

-I created this application to work primarily alongside Hashicorp Vault which I run inside a local 3 node Kubernetes cluster. as there is no easy way of automatically unsealing Vault when running it outside of a cloud environment.
+I created this application to primarily serve Hashicorp Vault unseal keys from my desktop over HTTP(S) to feed inside a local 3-node kubernetes cluster.
+See the example at the end of this document for how this may be implemented to auto-unseal Hashicorp Vault.

 > Note.
 > Much of the bitwarden API and cryptography functionality is drawn from the `bitw` application (https://github.com/mvdan/bitw)
 > however there is no association between the two applications and any issues found with this repo should be reported here.

+> Due to the integrations with KWallet, Libsecret and SystemD, this application only works on the Linux platform today.
+> If someone knows how to integrate similar functionality on other platforms, I would welcome pull requests.

 ## Configuration
 To configure `bwv` to access your Bitwarden account details, you may do this in a number of ways: